Byron Katie

 Byron Kathleen Mitchell, (born December 6, 1942) better known as Byron Katie, is an American speaker and author who teaches a method of self-inquiry known as "The Work of Byron Katie" or simply as "The Work".
 She is the founder of Byron Katie International, an organization that includes the School for the Work and Turnaround House in Ojai, California.
 Time Magazine describes her as "a spiritual innovator for the 21st century."

 Early life

-Katie was born in Breckenridge, Texas, in December 6, 1942, and grew up in Barstow, California.Her father, Rodney Reid, was a train engineer and her mother, Marion Campbell, was a housewife.
+Katie was born in Breckenridge, Texas, on December 6, 1942, and grew up in Barstow, California.
+Her father, Rodney Reid, was a train engineer and her mother, Marion Campbell, was a housewife.
 In 1963, she married Robert Robinson in San Bernardino at age 19, had three children and started a career in real estate.

 Career

 In 1986, when she was 43 with three children and unhappily married to her second husband, she reportedly suffered from depression, agoraphobia, and overeating, and self-medicated with codeine and alcohol.
 She called her insurance company for help and was referred to Hope House, a women's counseling center in Los Angeles that has since closed.
 After two weeks of self-reflection at home, she reportedly experienced an epiphany in her thinking, which created a way for her to challenge and lessen the harmful effects of long-held beliefs.
 She credited the epiphany, which became known as "The Work," for her subsequent weight loss and reductions in bad habits.
 Family members, as well as one of the therapists at Hope House, said Katie underwent a personality change.

 She began holding informal meetings to discuss her philosophy, and in the early 1990s, started holding formalized workshops.
 The workshops eventually led to the formation of Byron Katie International.